 4. "Sink the Bismarck"

-Initially misspelled as "Sink the Bismark" by Columbia Records, Horton's supporting cast at least deserved to pass World History for backing this single.
+Initially misspelled as "Sink the Bismark" by Columbia Records, Horton's supporting cast still deserved to pass World History for backing this single.
 It's the inspiration for a UK film bearing its correctly-spelled title.

 3. "When It's Springtime In Alaska (It's 40 Below)"

 Horton's stint as a gold prospector in Alaska may have inspired the setting of this 1959 single.
-The gripping tale of lust and revenge became his first number one hit.
+The gripping tale of lust and revenge became his first No. 1 hit.

 2. "Honky-Tonk Man"